NextCenturyCorporation/dig/README.md

 Once the server is started with grunt, when you modify the application, the browser will refresh and show those changes.

+To package the application for deployment:

+  `grunt build # builds the application and prepares the dist/ directory`

+  `bash ./package.sh # create a makeself archive that can be used to easily deploy dig` **(please note that this requires that makeself is installed on your system)**`

+The `package.sh` script creates `dig_deploy.sh`.
+Running `dig_deploy.sh` will extract the dig application and download docker-compose into a directory called `dig/`.
+Inside the `dig/` directory is `run.sh` which can be used to run the dig application as a daemon.

+All configuration for dig is done by modifying the docker-compose.yml file in the `dig/` directory.

 Configuration: